-This sixteen hour (2-day), on-the-water course is for anyone who wants to learn how to safely operate a powerboat or improve their on-the-water boat handling skills.
+This one or two day on-the-water course is for anyone who wants to learn how to safely operate a powerboat or improve their on-the-water boat handling skills.
 The National Association of State Boating Law Administrators (NASBLA) has approved the course which also meets the boating safety certificate requirements in New York, New Jersey and Connecticut.
 The course is taught by a US Powerboating certified instructor.
 Topics covered include: